 A few days ago I gave a keynote address to the International Society for Ecological Economics which was held in Bremen, Germany.
 First time teleconferencing for a keynote, which was a nice, minimal carbon way to get the message out.
 Afterwards, people in the audience asked for some more detail on high-tech self-providing.
 Here’s my answer to them, which is also available online here.

 I argued that to reduce ecological footprint and solve the unemployment crisis, hours of work should be reduced.
 This shares the available work and reduces pressure on eco-systems.
 The additional time off work available to households can then be deployed to what visionary philosopher Fritjhof Bergmann has called high-tech self-providing.
-That is, people make and do for themselves in areas such as food, shelter, energy, clothing and small manufactures.
-The high tech dimension is that the methods of production used require sophisticated... (read more...)
+That is, people make and do for themselves in areas such as food, shelter, energy, clothing and small manufactures. domain check The... (read more...)